HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Mostly occurring in adults between the ages of 20 and 40.
+Mostly occurring in adults between the ages of 20-40.
 Also occurring in children and adolescents.
+Usually symmetrical, described unilaterally in rare cases.

 Seasonally clustered in spring and autumn.